iobis/speciesgrids/README.md

 ### Speedy

 This data product is used in the [speedy](https://github.com/iobis/speedy) package which combines species distribution data with WoRMS distributions, thermal envelopes, and kernel densities.
+Speedy in turn is used for applications such as the Pacific islands Marine bioinvasions Alert Network (PacMAN).

 ### Notebooks